DominiqueBertrand/api-mdash/README.md

-# API Monitor
+# Coog API Platform Admin Console

-This template should help get you started developing with Vue 3 and Typescript in Vite.
+Admin console for Coog API Platform, written in Vue 3 and Typescript in Vite.

-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+**IMPORTANT**: This is not finished at all and will most likely not finished.
+Though you are able to use the design and the current functions.

+## Feature

 ## Create stories with Typescript